JasmineOuO/MeaningfulNonsense/src/pages/blog/28-07-2019-gasping-for-air.md

  But I just shook my head, “You don’t…you don’t know that.
 You can’t…”

-It was silent for a long moment as he raised his head to look away.
-Then, he leaned back and said with a resigned voice, “Yeah you’re right.
+It was silent for a while as he raised his head to look away.
+Then, he leaned back and said with a resigned voice, “yeah you’re right.
 I don’t know.
 But I do know Grayson, and he wouldn’t want us to stop living because of him.
 He…he would want us to keep living.”

-Then he exhaled a shaky breath, “So that’s what we’ll do.
+Then he exhaled a shaky breath.
+“So that’s what we’ll do.
 Even without him, we will keep on living…for him.”

 - - -

 It was already the next morning, and the news of the club shooting had blown up across the nation.
 The city was mourning, and everyone was on edge.
 Several suspects had been arrested and the police had called in dozens of people who were present last night that might be able to identify them properly.
 I was one of them.

 The call had come in about an hour ago and now, I found myself standing nervously in front of a one-way mirror.
-There was a woman who had previously introduced herself as a detective and two other men who wore police uniforms with me as well.
+There was a woman beside me who had previously introduced herself as a detective and two other men who wore police uniforms with me as well.
 I was unconsciously clenching and unclenching my fists to deal with the anxiety pooling in my stomach.
 But I stopped when the detective put a gentle hand on my shoulder and encouraged me to take a deep breath.

 Then she told me some news that surprised me.
 She said that almost all of the shooters had confessed fully to their crimes with no resistance.
 But she still wanted me to identify the specific man who had killed Grayson.
 Something about familial closure and making sure that there was an air-tight case in court.

 I only nodded before the detective pressed a button and six people walked out in a line.
 My eyes slowly scanned each person, trying to match a face to the memory.
 But then, my eyes flickered over the fifth person and they quickly widened.
 The build and hair were familiar but more importantly, the smirk plastered over his smile was uncanny.
 It was the same expression etched into my memory of that night.
-Nevertheless, I tried my best not to freak out.
+Nevertheless, I tried my best to not freak out.
 It was important for me to look at each person thoroughly.
 My answer could not be emotional, it had to be factual.
 If I got this wrong, Grayson’s death would never get the justice it deserved.
 But in the end, after taking one last look, I was certain.

 Afterward, the fifth person was being cuffed while the rest of the people walked back to another room.
 He was going to be escorted out back into the hallway and when he disappears, I would never get the chance to talk to him.